The University successfully renewed the Institutional Athena SWAN Bronze Award on 7 May 2018.

 - AdvanceHE-AS-Guidance-Data-Jul2018 (PDF, 160 KB)

-In a message to staff, St Andrews Principal Professor Sally Mapstone (8 May 2018) said:
+In a message to staff, St Andrews Principal Professor Sally Mapstone (8 May 2018) stated:

 “My warmest thanks and congratulations go to all of you who continue to work so hard with us to develop an inclusive culture that values all staff and eliminates gender bias.